soorya38/idp/docs/jira-integration.md

 - 401/403: Token or permissions issue
 - CORS errors: Set `CORS_ORIGIN` correctly
 - Network/DNS: Verify the Jira base URL is reachable from your machine
+- Empty results: Confirm the authenticated user has access to the project and issues; try adjusting `fields`/`maxResults`.